doubleu0-0/VelocityNet-DS02-Team3-NotScam-/README.md

 Code for data cleaning already in the task for automation and is not needed to run in the pipeline

 ### StoredProcedures
-Code for Stored Procedures can be found in Code>StoredProcedures Code for stored procedures are to help with executing large groups of sql code especially in task to allow for automation of the pipeline process
+Code for Stored Procedures can be found in Code>StoredProcedures<br>
+Code for stored procedures are to help with executing large groups of sql code especially in task to allow for automation of the pipeline process

 ### Transform